 This unit is manufactured with a 7mm rubber roof material.
 Depending on the floorplan of your unit, a radius fiberglass top wrap may be standard.
 Proper care and routine maintenance of your roof is necessary for trouble-free performance.
 See chapter 14 for cleaning instructions.
-On this model, the roof rack and ladder may be optional features.
-If installed, the ladder will assist you in gaining access to the roof for routine inspections and maintenance.
+On this model, the roof rack may be optionally installed.
+If so, the ladder will assist you in gaining access to the roof for routine inspections and maintenance.